-Imago Dei Middle School, established in 2005, serves boys and girls in the 5th through 8th grades from families with low income residing in Tucson.
-Imago Dei is modeled after the Epiphany School in Dorchester, MA and is accredited through the Southwestern Association of Episcopal Schools.
+Imago Dei Middle School, established in 2005, serves 5th- through 8th-grade youth from low-income Tucson families.
+The school is modeled after the Epiphany School in Dorchester, MA, and is accredited through the Southwestern Association of Episcopal Schools.
 We are a member in good standing of the National Association of Independent Schools, the National Association of Episcopal Schools, the NativityMiguel Coalition, and The Center for Spiritual and Ethical Education.
 Imago Dei is a Jubilee Domestic Poverty Ministry of the Episcopal Church.

 Imago Dei is committed to providing a comprehensive curriculum and support services including the following: